Angela Bizzarri

 Angela Bizzarri Pflugrath is a Doctor of Osteopathic Medicine (DO) and a former American distance runner.
-She competed for the University of Illinois (2006–2010) and won three NCAA national championships in Cross Country, as well as NCAA Track national championships in the 5000 meters (outdoor) and 3000 meters (indoor).
+She competed for the University of Illinois (2006–2010) and won three NCAA national championships: in Cross Country, as well as in the 5000 meters (outdoor) and 3000 meters (indoor).
 As an Illini she earned nine All-American honours and five Big Ten Conference titles.
 She also holds Illini records in the 1500 meters, 3000 meters, 5000 meters (outdoor), 5000 meters (indoor), the mile, and, in Cross Country, the 6000 meters.